Project introduction ---

 Objectives

-The project aims to create a future food ecosystem in the capital region.
-This is done in cooperation with cities, local businesses and research, development, and innovation organisations.
-The purpose is to enable a continuous cooperation between agents, exchange of knowledge, co-creation and the use of scientific research in business models of local food industries and restaurants.
+The project aimed to create a future food ecosystem in the capital region.
+This was done in cooperation with cities, local businesses and research, development, and innovation organisations.
+The purpose was to enable a continuous cooperation between agents, exchange of knowledge, co-creation and the use of scientific research in business models of local food industries and restaurants.

-The objective is to further a sustainable and lively food culture in cities, as well as strengthen the growth and competitiveness of businesses through innovative solutions.
+The objective was to further a sustainable and lively food culture in cities, as well as strengthen the growth and competitiveness of businesses through innovative solutions.

-The project tests and creates new solutions to support production, marketing, distribution and the use of digital technologies.
-The aim is to also develop and enable the use of cities as test beds.
+The project tested and created new solutions to support production, marketing, distribution and the use of digital technologies.
+The aim was to also develop and enable the use of cities as testbeds.

 Duration, partners, funding and total budget